Year Released: 2009

 "Secret unrest gnaws at the root of our being."
 Carl Jung

-This summer offering has all the nuance of a violent video game, the sophistication of a junior high slumber party, and enough buckets of bodily fluid to incur permanent indigestion.
+This offering has all the nuance of a violent video game, the sophistication of a junior high slumber party, and enough buckets of bodily fluid to incur permanent indigestion.
 What’s not to like?

 Okay, maybe I’m being a little too hard on the flick, which after all, advertises its diabolical direction quite openly in the title, just as Disney/Pixar’s designated Up captures its ascending mood and direction.
 It’s not as though I was expecting a Bertram Russell treatise on the meaning of life, although the film does throw out some tantalizing quotes by Sigmund Freud and Carl Jung.